Lyari Town

 Lyari Town (لیاري ٽائون, لیاری ٹاؤن) is named after the historic locality of Lyari.
-Lyari Town was the smallest borough (called "town" in Karachi) by area, but also the most densely populated one.
-Lyari Town was formed in 2001 as part of The Local Government Ordinance 2001, and was subdivided into 11 Union councils.
-The town system was disbanded in 2011, and Lyari Town was re-organized as part of Karachi South in 2015.
+Lyari Town was the smallest borough (called "town" in Karachi) by area, but also the most densely populated.
+Lyari Town was formed in 2001 as part of the Local Government Ordinance 2001, and was subdivided into 11 union councils.
+The town system was disbanded in 2011, and Lyari Town was re-organized and merged into Karachi South in 2015 before it was part of District Karachi West.
+According to the 2023 Pakistani census, the population of Lyari Subdivision is 949,878.

+Town Municipal Committee

+The Town Municipal Committee Lyari (TMC Lyari) is a local government body in Karachi, Pakistan, responsible for providing municipal services within its designated jurisdiction.
+It is one of the 26 Town Municipal Corporations established in Karachi under the Sindh Local Government Act, 2021.

+The creation of the Town Municipal Committee Lyari is part of a restructuring of Karachi's local government system.
+The Sindh government replaced the previous seven District Municipal Corporations (DMCs) with 26 towns, each with its own municipal committee.
+Lyari Town is one of two towns located within the Karachi South District, alongside Saddar Town.

 Location

 It was bordered by the boroughs of SITE Town to the north across the Lyari River, Jamshed Town and Saddar Town to the east, and Kemari Town to the west across Karachi Harbour.
-It was made 11 smaller localities, called union councils, which were in turn divided into several neighborhoods.

 History

 2000

 The federal government introduced local government reforms in the year 2000, which eliminated the previous "third tier of government" (administrative divisions) and replaced it with the fourth tier (districts).
 The effect in Karachi was the dissolution of the former Karachi Division, and the merging of its five districts to form a new Karachi City-District with eighteen autonomous constituent towns including Lyari Town.